stypr/clubhouse-py/README.md

 > Are you affiliated with those guys who built the website that streamed Clubhouse rooms?

 No.

 I am not affiliated with anyone or any company.

+This is just a personal project.

 > Why did you develop this? what is your whole intention about releasing this to public?